iotempire/iotempower/doc/node_help/rgb_strip.rst

 Create a new rgb strip device object for an rgb-led strip connected to the given ``data_pin`` (or ``data`` and ``clock_pin``) with ``num_leds`` rgb leds.
 All led chips supported by FastLED (https://github.com/FastLED/FastLED) are supported.
-Attention: FastLED seems to be broken sinc beginning of 2000 and does not work using WiFi on esp8266 anymore.
+Attention: FastLED seems to be broken since beginning of 2020 and does not work using WiFi on esp8266 anymore.
 Short led strips might still work, but long strips will show flickering wrong colors, and other synchronization issues.
 Please use the new rgb_strip_bus that uses precise timing but can only be wired to